AnonymousCoffeeEnjoyer/CoffeeResearchCode/README.md

 # Coffee: Going beyond the next hit for OS prefetching

-This repository is the official implementation of [Coffee: Going beyond the next hit for OS prefetching](https://arxiv.org/abs/2030.12345).
-(Need to update the link here)
+This repository is the official implementation of Coffee: Going beyond the next hit for OS prefetching.

 ## Requirements